In this article, we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.

 Descale Cuisinart Single Serve:

 Pay close attention to the nozzle where the coffee comes out.
 Keeping this area clean will prevent calcium scale buildup around the nozzle.
-This could interfere with delivery of the coffee to your carafe or cup and could cause a messy accident.
+This could interfere with the delivery of coffee to your carafe or cup and could cause a messy accident.

 It is also helpful to keep the exterior of your Cuisinart coffee maker clean.
 Be sure to rinse out the pot with warm, soapy water after every use.
-Wipe down the exterior of the machine with a soft, soapy cloth or sponge.
+Wipe down the exterior of the machine with a soft, soapy cloth or kitchen sponge.

-Follow up with a cloth or sponge soaked in clean water and wipe-dry.
+Follow up with a cloth or sponge soaked in clean water and wipe dry.
 Leaving your coffee maker clean and dry after every use will help preserve its good looks and useful life.

 How To Clean A Cuisinart Coffee Maker With Self Clean Button

-The following video is how to clean a Cuisinart coffee maker DCC 1200 that features a self cleaning option.
+The following video is how to clean a Cuisinart coffee maker DCC 1200 that features a self-cleaning option.

 - Remove charcoal filter